 Split-Phase Air Conditioner Motor

 This is the simplest design where the RUN winding and START winding are connected in parallel and 90° electrically apart.
-It is usually used in small pumps, fans and blowers where the capacity is below 1 horsepower.
-It has a low starting torque but high starting current.
-Since the torque is low, the ability to start the motor is only practical for low load condition.
+It is usually used in small pumps, fans, and blowers where the capacity is below 1 horsepower.
+It has a low starting torque but a high starting current.
+Since the torque is low, the ability to start the motor is only practical for low-load conditions.

-The RUN winding is make from bigger diameter wire and shorter turn for lower resistance and high inductance properties.
-The START winding is make from smaller diameter wire for higher resistance and low inductance properties.
+The RUN winding is made from bigger diameter wire and shorter turns for lower resistance and high inductance properties.
+The START winding is made from smaller diameter wire for higher resistance and low inductance properties.